 While cyclo-cross racing is hugely popular, it's the increased choice of cyclo-cross bikes that are designed with so much more than racing around a muddy field in mind.
 Disc brakes for one, rack and mudguard mounts, room for large volume tyres, lower gear, general bombproofness and durability, makes them perfectly suited to winter cycling and commuting.
 And manufacturers have really cottoned onto this trend and are starting to design cyclo-cross bikes that blur the lines between road and touring bikes.

 Unless you plan on going very fast, the lower gearing shouldn't hold you back, and the slight extra bulk of the bikes just means increased stability.
 There's a huge choice of tyres, a lightly treaded large volume number will be pretty nippy and its size will provide more cushioning than a 23mm road slick.
 They will also be more puncture resistant too.

-Some manufacturers are blurring the lines between road and cyclo-cross too.
+Many manufacturers are blurring the lines between road and cyclo-cross, and that's led to a new category variously known as gravel or adventure bikes.
 The Giant Anyroad, as an example, has space for 33mm tyres with an alloy frame featuring a tall head tube and a sloping top tube for bags of standover clearance.
 They describe it as being ideal for bumpy roads and dirt, which is sounding more and more like a good description of UK roads.

 Specialized also do a similar bike in the shape of the AWOL, a steel frame and fork that's more of a touring bike with a cyclo-cross influence, full rack and mudguard mounts and a relaxed all-day geometry.